 2. Listen, listen, listen

-At the very beginning of every phone call, practice active listening without interrupting your customer, so you fully understand their issues.
+At the very beginning of every phone call, center agents could practice active listening without interrupting your customer, so you fully understand their issues.
 Listening is key to call center etiquette as it also gives upset customers a chance to express their frustration and feel heard.

 If your customer is having a hard time explaining their issue, consider asking open-ended questions that encourage your customer to elaborate on what they’re saying.
 Listen closely to get to the bottom of what’s really going on, so you can effectively identify a solution.

 All too often, customers will lash out at call center agents.
 Effectively supporting these customers on calls—without escalating their frustration—requires patience.
 Before responding to a frustrated customer, take a deep breath to reorient yourself and calm down.
 Remind yourself, it’s not personal.
 The customer is upset with their situation, not you.

 Ask yourself, “What’s the next step?
 What can I do right now to help resolve my customer’s issue?”
 This will help you stay focused on the solution rather than the problem, allowing you to resolve tickets more quickly and efficiently.

 Customers want to feel heard.
 If they don’t feel you like “get it,” they aren’t going to see the point of staying on the phone with you.
 Assure your customers that you understand their problem by repeating back the issue they describe in a supportive way.

 On customer calls, it's good practice to acknowledge the steps your customers have already taken to try and solve the problem on their own.
 As a support agent, this will help you narrow down the root cause of what’s going on and make your customers feel acknowledged.

 Your customers are busy.
 The caller expects to be able to resolve their support issues in a time frame that’s convenient for them.
 In fact: